2nd Ohio Infantry Regiment

-The 2nd Ohio Infantry Regiment was an infantry regiment in the Union Army during the American Civil War.
+The 2nd Ohio Infantry Regiment was a three-month regiment and later a three-year infantry regiment in the Union Army during the American Civil War.
+After initial service in defense of Washington and First Battle of Bull Run, its three year incarnation served in the Western Theater in a number of campaigns and battles.

 Three-months regiment

 With the outbreak of the Civil War in the spring of 1861, President Abraham Lincoln called for volunteers from each Northern state.
 In April, recruiters quickly filled the quota for a number of regiments in the state of Ohio, with two regiments enlisting for 3-months, including the 1st Ohio Infantry Regiment and the 2nd Ohio Infantry Regiment.
 Mustering in at Columbus, Ohio, on April 18, 1861, the 1,000-man regiment was under the command of Colonel Lewis Wilson.
 It soon embarked on trains for Washington, D.C., where it served in the fortifications surrounding the capital until July.
 It was then attached to Schenck's Brigade, Tyler's Division, McDowell's Army of Northeastern Virginia.
 On July 16, the regiment marched to Manassas, Virginia, then the next day occupied Fairfax Courthouse.
 It participated in the fighting at the First Battle of Bull Run on July 21.
 It retreated to Washington following General McDowell's stunning defeat.
 When the 3-month term of enlistment expired, the regiment mustered out July 31, 1861.